rice-krispy2/ACTH-Save-Tool/README.md

 Like with my ACNH Installer, I am ***not*** affiliated with Nintendo in any way.

 This program contains no copyrighted code as I am merely moving files in the user's computer

+To Use:
+1) Download from the releases tab
+2) Extract the zip
+3) Run the exe